jonathangjertsen/pybugscan/README.md

 Currently there is only one kind of bug that is looked
 for: mutable default arguments in function definitions.

-This is my first attempt at static analysis,
+This is my first attempt at static analysis, so don't expect much for now.

 ## Install